 The latest figures show that, in 2014, 4.3 million tonnes of hazardous waste was produced in the UK.
-Of that, 1.9 million tonnes was categorized as commercial and industrial, 1.2 million tonnes as household, and 700,000 tonnes as from construction, demolition, and excavation.
+Of that, 1.9 million tonnes was categorised as commercial and industrial, 1.2 million tonnes as household, and 700,000 tonnes as from construction, demolition, and excavation.

 The regulations surrounding hazardous waste removal are complicated, but businesses ignore them at their peril.